miku/blobproc/README.md

 BLOBPROC is a *shrink wrap* version of PDF blob postprocessing found in sandcrawler.
-Specifically it is designed to process and persist documents *without any additional component*, like a database or a separate queue and do this in a performant, reliant, boring and observable way.
+Specifically it is designed to process and persist documents *without any extra component*, like a database or a separate queuing system and do this in a performant, reliant, boring and observable way.

 BLOBPROC contains two components: